 The Panel will also be competent to ensure the rights of defence of the person or entity concerned.

-The Panel will be independent and composed of:
+The Panel is composed of:

 - a high-level independent chair;

 - 2 representatives of the Commission as owner of the system;

 - one representative of the requesting authorising officer within the Commission or other Institutions and bodies.

 The above information on early detection or exclusion and/or financial penalty will be registered in a database (the EDES database) on the basis of information transmitted by the Commission, its executive agencies, other institutions, EU bodies or European offices.

 The database is set up and operated by the Commission (Article 142(1) of the Financial Regulation).